top of page

 Family Business Advisory

 Working with family businesses requires both the hard skills of clarifying governance structures, and the soft skills of managing personal relationships in the family.
-Below is an anonymised case study drawn from Robert’s experience.
+Robert brings both.

 Case Study